Sponsorship Breakdown

 • What is Ontario Works (OW)? - In Ontario, social assistance or welfare is called Ontario Works (OW).
 OW benefits are for people who need money because they are unable to find work or are temporarily unable to work.

-• How do I apply for Ontario Works? - To apply for Social Assistance (Ontario Works), you need to go to an Ontario Works office and submit certain documents.
+• How do I apply for Ontario Works? - To apply for Social Assistance (Ontario Works), you must go to an Ontario Works office and submit certain documents.

 • How can a Community Legal Clinic help me? - Community legal clinics are staffed by lawyers and community legal workers.
 Any discussions you have with staff are confidential.